Fermi 1: Commercial development

 Walker Lee Cisler was appointed to president of Detroit Edison in December 1951.
-Just prior, he had delivered a report to the United States Atomic Energy Commission (AEC) which suggested that nuclear energy would be practical for commercial power companies and could lead to an entirely new way of meeting future power needs.
+He had just delivered a report to the United States Atomic Energy Commission (AEC) which suggested that nuclear energy would be practical for commercial power companies and could lead to an entirely new way of meeting future power needs.
 Cisler's report centered on the fast breeder, stating that "The breeder reactor would continuously produce amounts of fissionable material in excess of that consumed.
 Thus breeder reactors would augment rather than consume the world's supply of fissionable materials."

 Cisler proposed a design cycle for a commercial breeder in a partnership between Detroit Edison and Dow Chemical.
-The AEC approved the concept on 19 December 1951.
-This was only one day before EPR-1 began initial operations.
+The AEC approved the concept on December 19, 1951.
+This was only one day before EBR-1 began initial operations.
 Over the next year, Cisler formed the Nuclear Power Development Department within Detroit Edison, and brought in fifteen other utility companies and suppliers, including Consolidated Edison and Philadelphia Electric.
 The combined group formed the Atomic Power Development Associates (APDA).

-The AEC gave the organization the go-ahead for detailed design on 19 October 1952.
+The AEC gave the organization the go-ahead for detailed design on October 19, 1952.
 Development proceeded slowly until President Eisenhower signed the Atomic Energy Act in August 1954, which allowed private companies to own nuclear plants.
 Further support for the project came when Lewis Strauss was appointed to chair the AEC.
 Strauss was very interested in seeing commercial development, and strongly supported both the breeder and light water reactor programs.